pixelchai/AnswerBot/README.md

 # Legal
 Makurell, 2018 - github.com/makurell<br>
-This Source Code Form is subject to the terms of the Mozilla Public<br>
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
-License, v.
 2.0.
-If a copy of the MPL was not distributed with this<br>
-file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.